MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Implementing%20Azure-based%20recovery%20services)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

-**Note**: You may need to install the latest version of the Microsoft Edge browser.
-To update the Microsoft Edge browser, select the three dots (ellipsis) icon in the upper-right corner of the window.
-Select **Help and feedback** from the dropdown menu, then select **About Microsoft Edge**.
-Edge will automatically check for updates and download any available updates, once the update is downloaded, click on the **Restart**

 ## Exercise 1: Creating and configuring an Azure Site Recovery vault

 #### Task 1: Create an Azure Site Recovery vault